smorad/um_cisc_7404/09_ac.typ

 This is what many researchers use today for impressive tasks

-For example, one algorithm we learn today can play Pokemon
+One algorithm we learn today can play Pokemon

 https://youtu.be/DcYLT37ImBY?si=jJfZyYwFkPYMJYMy